 Start your business with a platform like SBI! where you get not just the tools for building a business, but also the necessary education.
 For example, the first 5 DAYs (aka chapters) of the Solo Build It!
 Action Guide will lead you through an intensive research process.
 By the end of this process, you will know whether your business idea is viable or not.

-Isn’t that a much better way to start a business than relying on your gut feel?
+Isn’t that a much better way to start a business online than relying on your gut feel?

 When you’re ready, we’re here to help.
 In the meantime, we have a quick question for you.
 Which describes you best?